Kerala Zero Unemployment Scheme | Subsidy Loan for Unemployed | Zero Unemployment Yojana In Kerala | കേരള പൂജ്യം തൊഴിലില്ലായ്മ പദ്ധതി 2021

-under this Kerala Zero Unemployment Scheme 2021 government of kerala provides 5 Years Subsidy for New Industries to Attract Investors.
-Kerala government has launched Zero Unemployment Scheme 2021 for the welfare of unemployed youth.
+under this Kerala Zero Unemployment Scheme, 2021 government of Kerala provides 5 Years Subsidy for New Industries to Attract Investors.
+Kerala government has launched the Zero Unemployment Scheme 2021 for the welfare of unemployed youth.
 Under this 0 unemployment scheme, the state government will provide a 5-year subsidy for new industries based on the creation of new employment opportunities.

 Industries registered in Kerala from April 1, 2020, to March 31, 2025, will be eligible for the wage incentive scheme.
 In addition, the industry launched on 31 March 2025 will get five years to implement the project and the subsidy scheme will expire in five years.
 The main objective is to realize the vision of zero employment in Kerala in the next 10 years.
 Kerala Zero Unemployment Scheme will ensure social security for 37 lakh families.
 The state government is focusing on ease of doing business and making Kerala an investor-friendly state.
 This scheme will ensure that the youth get employment opportunities according to their educational qualifications.